MosesSoftEng/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ## 1. Filter states
 Write a script that lists all states with a name starting with N (upper N) from the database hbtn_0e_0_usa.

+pycodestyle 1-filter_states.py; chmod +x 1-filter_states.py; sudo ./1-filter_states.py root root hbtn_0e_0_usa

+## 2. Filter states by user input
+Write a script that takes in an argument and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.